vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/05/061/19_eSha_xeti.md

 title = "19"

 +++
-Geldner and Renou take gómatīḥ as a ref. to the Gomatī river; WG to “cow-rich lands.”
+Geldner and Renou take gómatīḥ as a ref. to the Gomatī river; Witzel Gotō to “cow-rich lands.”
 I think it’s likely a pun, and I supply víśaḥ ‘clans’ for one half of the pun.

 [V.62-78 JPB]